jex441/turbosrc-astro/src/content/blog/announcing-turbosrc.md

 Most of the benefits of Turbosrc, we believe, can be achieved without Web3.
 One day, however, for maintainers that want that, sponsorship costs could be capitalized costs instead.
 Something that retains value via VotePower-Web3.

 Turbosrc is a hosted service out-of-the-box.
 It’s not blockchain.
 However, others can choose to fork Turbosrc and ‘swap out’ VotePower for Web3 VotePower implementation.
-Turbosrc is modular by design and it’s fully open-source, so anyone is free to do this - just like anyone can use Linux for
+Turbosrc is modular by design and it’s fully open-source, so anyone is free to do this - just like anyone can use Linux for for whatever they want.
+Again, Turbosrc stands on its own without Web3.

+## Contributing to Turbosrc itself
+We have a lot of room for improvement.
+We haven’t tightened up the code base yet.
+We’re a small team that bootstrapped this.
+We don’t fully-utilize the power of our graphQL api, which ties together all the Turbosrc subservices.
+We need to work towards ci/cd.
+There are lots of opportunities for those interested at all skill levels.